Parent Information: SEND Information Report 2019/2020

 - In Year 6:

-- The Inclusion Manager will attend the Primary Transition Day to discuss the specific needs of your child with the special needs coordinator of their secondary school.
+- The SENCo will attend the Primary Transition Day to discuss the specific needs of your child with the special needs coordinator of their secondary school.

 - Your child will do focused learning about aspects of transition to support their understanding of the changes ahead.